amaiya/ktrain/FAQ.md

         cce28882.e02bd57e.h5.json:{"url": "https://cdn.huggingface.co/distilbert-base-uncased-tf_model.h5", "etag": "\"b02023739d9f6377fc63d88926b29118-44\""}
        ```
        In the example above, you would rename `26bc1ad6.542ce428` to `vocab.txt`, rename` a41e817d.8949e27a` to `config.json`, and
        rename `cce28882.e02bd57e.h5` to `tf_model.h5`.
-Notice that we omitted the `.json`, as we want to rename the actual model files, not these `.json` files containing URLs.
+Notice that we omitted the `.json` when renaming, as we want to rename the actual model files, not these `.json` files containing URLs.
        (With knowledge of the URLs, you can also download the three model files from the URL and name them appropriately, if you prefer.)
 2. Point *ktrain* to the folder:
    ```python